Defining the cellular logic of organ architecture

 How do local cellular decisions generate organ-scale form?

-During organismal development, individual cells make decisions based on dynamic local signals, forces, and constraints, yet organs emerge with remarkably reproducible shapes that are essential to their lifelong functions.
+During organismal development, individual cells self-organize to make decisions based on dynamic local signals, forces, and constraints.
+Yet organs emerge with remarkably reproducible shapes that are essential to their lifelong functions.

 We investigate how mechanical and chemical interactions between epithelial, mesenchymal, and extracellular systems coordinate these local behaviors to generate form and robust architectural stability at the tissue scale.
 In the mammalian intestine, this natural choreography plays out in the emergence of millions of stereotyped tissue folds - villi and crypts - structures that are essential for lifelong digestive and organismal health.
 By integrating long-term live imaging of whole mammalian tissues with genetic and biophysical perturbations, we study the formation of these structures and aim to define the rules that link cell-scale dynamics to the emergence and stabilization of organ-scale geometry.
 Defining this rulebook will unlock a deeper understanding of congenital birth defects, new routes for targeting tissue architecture in diseases where it fails, and enable the generation of more complex organoid systems to study human development in a dish.